nsoft/jesterj/README.md

 Builds are run on infrastructure kindly donated by [<img align="top" src="https://crave.io/wp-content/uploads/2022/09/Crave_logo_black_bg-e1663023213710.png" alt="" width="100px" height="26px">](https://crave.io/)

-Note: CodeCov is having issues failing build icon may show for builds that passed.
+Note: CodeCov is having issues and a failing build icon may show for builds that passed.
 See issue #187

 ## The problem